March 13-14th, 2025

 Preparing for the Competition

 To prepare for the simulated flight competition, students should be able to plan a VFR flight and use a simulator to execute the plan.
-Students should be able to use a flight simulator to demonstrate their ability to:
+Students should be able to use a flight simulator, without pausing the simulator, to demonstrate their ability to:

 Taxi to the correct runway based on wind conditions.